linbudu599/rspress-plugins/packages/rspress-plugin-mermaid/README.md

 [简体中文](./README.zh-CN.md)

-Rspress plugin to render mermaid diagrams in markdown files.
+Rspress plugin to render [Mermaid](https://mermaid.js.org/#/) diagrams in markdown files.

 Write mermaid as code blocks in markdown files and they will be rendered as SVGs: